 - System Status The System Status icon provides a quick view of the state of the system.
 It mirrors the status of the System LED on the TU.
-Selecting the System Status icon brings up the additional information in Figure 4-2. - STATUS shows the current condition of the system. - UPTIME indicates how long the terminal has been in use. - The RESTART button allows an administrator to reboot the terminal. - Selecting VIEW ALERTS opens the ALERTS window and displays any Current Alerts.
+Selecting the System Status icon brings up the additional information in Figure 4-2. - STATUS shows the current condition of the system. - UPTIME indicates how long the terminal has been in use. - The RESTART button allows an administrator to reboot the terminal. - The SHUTDOWN button allows and administrator to shut down the TU, but this will require manual action to turn the BDU back on. - Selecting VIEW ALERTS opens the ALERTS window and displays any Current Alerts.

-System Status ×
+🗘 System Status ×

-Status ок
+Status ОК

-Uptime 854 sec
+6 Uptime 924 sec

-Restart Restart
+17 Restart Restart

+Shutdown Shutdown

+t

 View Alerts Close